 You might recognize a headache, tense back muscles, and an upset stomach as telltale symptoms of stress and anxiety, but can you recognize how the condition affects your dental health?
+Stress is considered one common cause of tooth grinding.
 One of the most common indications of prolonged tension is bruxism, or habitual teeth-grinding, which can lead to a host of subsequent problems if not addressed.
 However, bruxism isn’t the only way your mouth reacts to unhealthy levels of emotional stress.

 The Biology of Stress